More about Gallstones and the Complications Caused by Gallstones

 The gallstone that has passed into the common bile duct can rarely cause a perforation in the CBD.
 This can trigger a bile leak which may flow into the abdomen cavity.
 It has to be noted that this is an extremely rare event.

 Gallstones causing Duodenitis

 The gallstone that has passed into the common bile duct can sometimes flow out inside the duodenum of the small intestine.
 So literally there is no blockage of the common bile duct or Pancreatic duct.
 But the gallstones that have gotten inside the duodenum may block the passage of the intestine very rarely.

 Gallstones causing Bowel Obstruction

 The gallstone that has passed into the common bile duct can sometimes flow out inside the duodenum of the small intestine.
 Them the gallstones may reach the distal part of the small intestine (called bowel in simple terms).
 The gallstones that have passed the duodenum may block the passage of the intestine very rarely.

 Gallstone Ileus is a rare form of the condition that can cause a sort of paralysis of movement of the small intestine.
 This is caused by the gallstone that has reached the bowel.
 The reason attributed is the corrosive nature of the gallstone.
 The gallstone that has entered can get lodged anywhere in the gastrointestinal tract to cause this condition.

 Treatment for Gallstone and its complications – Gallbladder Surgery or Gallbladder Removal Surgery

 Gallbladder removal surgery is the only recommended option.
 This is to avoid all the complications arising out of the presence of gallstones in the gallbladder.
-Once gallstones are formed inside the gallbladder the benefits of gallbladder removal surgery far outweighs the complications they can cause.
-Dr. Maran is of the firm opinion that removal of gallbladder does not cause any digestive problem after the gallbladder surgery.
-He routinely performs gallbladder removal surgery in Chennai.
+Once gallstones are formed inside the gallbladder the best option is to removal the gallbladder.
 So Dr. M Maran bats for removing the gallstone affected gallbladder completely from the body.
 Sometimes gallbladders also develop certain ailments or diseases.
 This is independent of the gallstone problem.
 Whatever may be the problem, a gallbladder removal surgery is the recommended solution.